Can ChatGPT access Confluence? A 2026 guide

 The simplest way to let AI access your wiki

-While other methods are too clumsy, too complicated, or just too limited, a dedicated platform like eesel AI was built from the ground up to solve this exact problem.
-It turns your Confluence docs into a reliable, always-on AI expert that you can put to work wherever your team needs it.
+While there are many paths, a dedicated platform like eesel AI is designed to enhance your existing Confluence setup.
+It turns your Confluence docs into a reliable AI expert that you can put to work wherever your team needs it.

-• Test it with confidence before you launch.
-One of the biggest worries with AI is trust.
-How do you know it’s giving the right answers? eesel AI has a unique simulation mode that lets you test it on your past data.
-You can see exactly how it would have answered previous questions and fine-tune its behavior in a safe environment before it ever talks to a real user.
+• Test with confidence. eesel AI includes a simulation mode that lets you test it on your past data.
+You can see exactly how it would have answered previous questions and fine-tune its behavior before it goes live.

 A screenshot of the eesel AI simulation mode, where you can test how the AI would answer questions based on your Confluence data.